Possession of a Fake ID in Florida

 Penalties for Fake ID Crimes in Florida

-Manufacture / Sale / Delivery – The statute also prohibits knowingly selling, manufacturing, or delivering, or offering to sell, manufacture, or deliver, a blank, forged, stolen, fictitious, counterfeit, or unlawfully issued driver license or identification card, or an instrument in the similitude of a driver license or identification card, unless that person is authorized to do so by the department.
-Violation of this section would constitute a second-degree felony punishable by a term of imprisonment of 15 years and a $10,000 fine.
+• Manufacture / Sale / Delivery – The statute also prohibits knowingly selling, manufacturing, or delivering, or offering to sell, manufacture, or deliver, a blank, forged, stolen, fictitious, counterfeit, or unlawfully issued driver license or identification card, or an instrument in the similitude of a driver license or identification card, unless that person is authorized to do so by the department.
+Violation of this section would constitute a second-degree felony punishable by a term of imprisonment of up to fifteen (15) years in prison and a $10,000 fine.

 Defenses to Fake ID Charges